2000-2001: Our Rookie Year

 Even though more than half of the team from 2007 had graduated, the remaining members assembled in early September and started recruiting more members for the team.
 After one week of signups and a lot of advertising, the team grew from 20 to 48 members.
 With more members, 604 started an intensive outreach program—such as spreading FIRST to India—to reach the goal of National Chairman’s Award.
 After six weeks of intense brainstorming and building, the team had created a robot much more robust than that of the previous year, which’s arm broke frequently.
 The team competed at the Silicon Valley Regional, and yet again won the Regional Chairman’s Award.
 At the Atlanta Championship Competition, 604—for the first time—made it to quarter-finals.
 Though the team did not win the National Chairman’s Award, 604 won 1st place at the fall 2008 CalGames Competition.

 This year the team got off to a great start by prototyping designs beginning on the second day of build season.
 After days of brainstorming, team 604 used Computer Aided Design software to design the robot, and finished our robot earlier than in previous years.
-We participated in the Silicon Valley Regional, where we seeded in fourth place and won the Delphi “Driving Tomorrow’s Technology” Award, the Website Award, and Underwriter Laboratory Industrial Safety Award, the Sacramento Regional, where we won the Rockwell Automation Innovation in Control Award, and the FIRST Championship Event in Atlanta.
+We participated in the Silicon Valley Regional, where we seeded in fourth place and won the Delphi “Driving Tomorrow’s Technology” Award, the Website Award, and Underwriter Laboratory Industrial Safety Award, the Sacramento Regional, where we won the Rockwell Automation Innovation in Control.
+Later that year, we won the Regional Chairman’s Award, qualifying us for the FIRST Championship Event in Atlanta.

 Celebrating our 10th anniversary, FIRST Team 604 started of with a bang, distributing all of the kit of parts in 20 minutes, a new record.
 Our first tournament was the Sacramento Regional, where we won our fourth Regional Chairman’s Award in five years, and also had our mentor, Mrs. Best, win the team it’s second Woodie Flower’s Finalist Award.
 At the Google Silicon Valley Regional, FIRST Team 604 advanced all the way to the finals, before narrowly losing to one of the future world champions.

-Starting with an aggressive recruiting strategy, the team reached more than 75 members, and had nine weeks of workshops to prepare the team for the build season.
-After a strong build season we competed at the Sacramento Regional, where we won the Engineering Inspiration Award.
-Our Silicon Valley Reigonal was even more successful; we won the Chairman’s Award, one of our members (Kunal M.) was awarded the Dean’s List Finalist Award, and a Quixilver mentor (Jim Mori) won the Woodie Flowers Finalist Award for the third straight year.
+Starting with an aggressive recruiting strategy, the team reached more than 75 members, and had nine weeks of workshops to prepare the team for the upcoming build season.
+Meanwhile, the team made good use of the offseason by attending the offseason CalGames Competition where we won the Entrepreneurship Award along with the Runner-Up AMD CAD Award After a strong build season, we competed at the Sacramento Regional, where we won the Engineering Inspiration Award.
+Our Silicon Valley Regional was even more successful; we won the Chairman’s Award, one of our members (Kunal M.) was awarded the Dean’s List Finalist Award, and a Quixilver mentor (Jim Mori) won the Woodie Flowers Finalist Award for the third straight year.
 The team traveled to St. Louis for the first time and competed at the World Championships, where we were the third alternate in the Curie division.